styopdev/webpack-interview-questions/README.md

 ### Loaders
 * What is loader in webpack?
 * Where loaders should be defined?
+* What is the difference between a rule and a loader?
 * Explain this code
     ```javascript
     {